Orville Peck, Drive-By Truckers, Fontaines D.C. are all headed to Philly. And a bunch of Philly Film Fest music films.

 So let’s go to the movies.

-For starters, the most Philadelphia-centric music film is The Philly Sound … Heard Round The World.
-Bill Nicoletti’s documentary that focuses on Joe Tarsia’s Sigma Sound Studios as the place where Kenny Gamble, Leon Huff, and Thom Bell helped create the Sound of Philadelphia.
-It screens on Oct.
-23 and Oct.
-25.
+For starters, the most Philadelphia-centric music film is The Philly Sound … Heard Round the World.
+Bill Nicoletti’s documentary focuses on Joe Tarsia’s Sigma Sound Studios as the place where Kenny Gamble, Leon Huff, and Thom Bell helped create the Sound of Philadelphia.
+It screens Oct.
+23 and 25.

-Diane Warren: Relentless is a portrait of the songwriter who has written over-the-top power ballads for Beyoncé, Cher, Celine Dion, Mariah Carey, Michael Bolton and many other and has been Oscar nominated 15 times.
+Diane Warren: Relentless is a portrait of the songwriter who has written power ballads for Beyoncé, Cher, Celine Dion, Mariah Carey, Michael Bolton, and many others and has been Oscar nominated 15 times.
 It screens Oct.
 20 and 25.

-Luther: Never Too Much, helmed by Dawn Porter, director John Lewis: Good Trouble, is a doc about velvety voiced R&B singer Luther Vandross, who in addition to an illustrious solo career, was a David Bowie backup singer when Young Americans was recorded in Philly at (see above) Sigma Sound Studios.
-It’s screening on Oct.
+Luther: Never Too Much, directed by Dawn Porter (John Lewis: Good Trouble), is a doc about velvety voiced R&B singer Luther Vandross, who in addition to an illustrious solo career, was a David Bowie backup singer when Young Americans was recorded in Philly at (see above) Sigma Sound Studios.
+It’s screening Oct.
 27.

 Pavements is another music movie with a Philly connection.
 It’s a meta biopic/documentary hybrid written and directed by Philly native Alex Ross Perry that features Stephen Malkmus and his fellow members of the band Pavement, and actors portraying them in scripted segments.
 It’s also showing on Oct.
 27.